Microsoft Intune Evolution Over 10 Years Intune Admin

 Intune Compliance Policy and OSD Evolution

-Intune and Azure AD native integration is the best advantage of the modern device management solution.
+Intune and Azure AD native integration is the best advantage of modern device management solutions.
 Azure AD conditional access (CA) and Intune compliance policies are the best examples of this integration.
-I believe no other device management solution in the market would be able to provide this kind of finely tuned integration.
+I believe no device management solution in the market could provide this finely tuned integration.

-Windows OS deployment was not in scope for Intune device management at any stages of its development.
-But, Microsoft’s vision for Windows 10 AutoPilot solution/strategy will give you an idea of why the OSD was not part of Intune.
+Windows OS deployment was not within the scope of Intune device management at any stage of its development.
+However, Microsoft’s vision for the Windows 10 AutoPilot solution/strategy will explain why the OSD was not part of Intune.
 Windows 10 AutoPilot is a Zero-touch deployment of Windows 10 devices.

 Intune Evolution OSD-AutoPilot Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin